Japanuspus/adventofcode/2022/README.md

 ## Day 10: Cathode-Ray Tube (34us)

 Worked on first try.
 Spent most time on getting `parse_display` to accept my enum formatting, and on inserting newlines into the part 2 result...

+## Day 11: Monkey in the Middle (9378us)

+Another solution that worked on first try.
+Except for the overflow on part 2...